s-a/iron-node/README.md

 ### Usage
 The usage is the same as ```node```.
 Use ```iron-node``` instead of ```node```.
 Run a debug session with the given JavaScript file.
+Keep in mind to place the keyword ```debugger;``` to a place where you want to stop.
 ```bash
 iron-node PATH_TO_NODE_JS_FILE [--customparm1=foo --customparm2=bar];
 ```